Purpose-Driven Branding Agency, Johnson & Sekin, Expands their Footprint to Denver with the Launch of Camp Purpose

 “The world looks different today because the pandemic changed all of us,” said Kat Kornegay, chief purpose officer at Johnson & Sekin.
 “Camp Purpose offers a new approach to company impact, employee culture, and social issues through guided conversations and creates a space where people can speak their minds freely.
 We’ve spent our careers helping organizations find their purpose and we have seen firsthand the impact that defining purpose can have on a growing business.
 We are excited to launch this new offering and expand our purpose-driven impact and reach around the world.”

-Founded in 2008, Johnson & Sekin has built a trusted name in the advertising industry through their award-winning work with big-name brands such as Caliber Collision, JCPenney, Fossil, and Chili’s.
+Founded in 2008, Johnson & Sekin has built a trusted name in the advertising industry through their award-winning work with big-name brands such as Caliber Collision, JCPenney, and Fossil.
 The agency has also led initiatives to raise awareness for the American Heart Association, The John Ritter Foundation for Aortic Health, Genesis Women’s Shelter, and the National Down Syndrome Society.
 Their expansion to Denver follows the agency’s growing presence in the Colorado region, working with brands like Local Hive Honey, Butterfly Pavilion, and Boyer’s Coffee to create a more sustainable future.

 About Johnson & Sekin